Updated March 2025

 What does out-of-province patient mean?

-An out of province patient refers to patients with a PHN from a different province.
-The patients will be billed under fee-for-service.
+An out-of-province patient refers to patients with a PHN from a different province, excluding Quebec.
+These patients will be billed under fee-for-service (FFS).

 Resources